 But as we learn more about physics, try to set aside your intuitions about "what things do".
 We're going to build new intuitions about why things happen, intuitions that are based on the fundamentals of physics.
 Then we can understand anything in the universe, not just rolling balls and falling pens.

-This lesson will start us off by introducing Newton's 1st and 2nd Laws of Motion.
-These will help us understand how the forces acting on an object determine that object's motion (or lack of motion).
-The famous equation that we get from Newton's 2nd Law, F = ma, is the foundation for this section and a lot of physics.
+This lesson will start us off by introducing Newton's 1st law of Motion.
+This will help us understand how the forces acting on an object determine that object's motion (or lack of motion).

 Answers